Christchurch is a progressive city that lies at the edge of the Canterbury Region in New Zealand.

-The Mauri once used the brightness of the Matariki stars as a symbol of whether the coming crop will yield productively or not.
+The Mauri once used the brightness of the Matariki stars as a symbol of whether or not the coming crop will yield productively.

-This annual celebration highlights fireworks displays, music, and dancing.
+The annual Festival of Lights in Matariki highlights fireworks displays, music, and dancing.

 Once the sun sets, your eyes will feast on the well-lighted streets and displays.

 Aside from that, you can also explore the night market and food stalls selling authentic dishes and fine wines.

 In Christchurch, you will experience incredible travel experiences that you'll surely look back on with fondness.